AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 > An instruction will never assign program counter a value from memory (`machineState.memory`).
 A `JUMP`, `JUMPI`, or `INTERNALCALL` instruction's destination is a constant from the program bytecode.
 This property allows for easier static program analysis.

 ### Gas limits and tracking
-> Note: see ["Gas and Fees"](../gas-and-fees) for a deeper dive into Aztec's gas model and for definitions of each type of gas.
+> See ["Gas and Fees"](../gas-and-fees) for a deeper dive into Aztec's gas model and for definitions of each type of gas.

 Each instruction has an associated `l1GasCost`, `l2GasCost`, and `daGasCost`.
 Before an instruction is executed, the VM enforces that there is sufficient gas remaining via the following assertions:
 ```